ordinance variance appeals

 City Council -

-Reasons stated for denial included: the nature of the offense; no qualifying exemption or prior residency tie to the city; inaccuracies in the waiver request; and that the applicant purchased a residence despite being aware of the ordinance restrictions.
+Reasons stated for denial included: the nature of the offense; no qualifying exemption or prior residency tie to the city; inaccuracies in the waiver request; and that the applicant purchased a residence despite knowing the ordinance restrictions.

 City Council -